 Approximately 9,000 physics bachelor's degrees are awarded each year in the U.S. About one half of those degree recipients will enter the workforce in a STEM-related field.
 Students expect their degrees to confer skills that will help them succeed in the modern economy, which is increasingly technical and interdisciplinary.
-Thus, it will be highly beneficial for students to obtain a degree with a strong physics foundation combined with courses in other scientific fields.
-The EAB market study found that "...projected growth in employer demand and rising student demand" suggests a favorable outlook for a bachelor's-level interdisciplinary physics program such as the proposed Biophysics degree.
-The data presented in sections C.2 and C.3 show the market demand and anticipated vacancies for students possessing skills conferred by the proposed Biophysics degree program.
+Thus, it will be highly beneficial for students to obtain a degree with a strong physics foundation and with concentrations that span a variety of other scientific, technical, and business-related fields.
+The EAB market study found that "...projected growth in employer demand and rising student demand suggests a favorable outlook for the proposed bachelor's-level interdisciplinary physics program."
+The data presented in sections C.2 and C.3 show the market demand and anticipated vacancies for students possessing skills conferred by the Computational Physics concentration within the proposed IP degree program.